 Checking Out Book Return Resources

-Here are a few checkout system ideas that I thought of and a few I found as I was searching online.
-I have not used any of the digital checkout systems, so please make sure you take a look at them thoroughly before deciding on what to use:
+Here are a few classroom organizer checkout system ideas that I thought of and a few I found as I was searching online.
+I have not used any of the digital checkout systems, so please make sure you take a look at them thoroughly and decide whether you want a login for your classroom before deciding on what to use:

 - The first one I ran across is called Booksource and it says it is 100% free at the moment (they do mention that if they decide to add additional features, there may be a charge for that upgrade down the road).
 You can add new titles, a class roster, run assessment reports on student and/or title activity, and allow the students to check in/check out books.
 Looks pretty cool, but of course, you will need to import all the titles and get it set up.